 Modern Synthesis has developed a high performance petrochemical and latex free bacterial cellulose based composite to replace conventional Polyurethane and conventional leather.
 Their patent-pending ‘microbial weaving’ process employs bacteria to a cellulose-based composite material that is naturally biodegradable or closed-loop recyclable, with reduced emissions compared to PU leather.
 Founded in 2019 (UK).

 Rubi turns industrial CO2 emissions into drop-in cellulose pulp for MMC alternatives utilising a cell free, enzyme based direct biochemical process.
 Through mimicking the process of trees, Rubi’s technology can achieve cradle-to-gate carbon-negativity and produce output for use in existing textile mills.
-Founded in 2020.
+Founded in 2020 (US).

 Ever Dye has developed a novel dyeing process with biobased pigments including a proprietary pretreatment, that allows for dyeing at room temperature on cellulosic yarn and fabric.
 The process utilises less energy than conventional dyeing and no use of petro-chemicals, and is also faster than traditional methods.
 Founded in 2021.

 Kintra has developed a biodegradable and recyclable polyester alternative from a novel, properietary version of poly butylene succinate (PBS) derived from renewable feedstocks.
 The fibres are designed to be digested to CO2 and water within a wastewater facility, and fit recycling schemes or industrial compost at their end of use.
 Founded in 2018 (US).